Oxia Palus quadrangle: Layered sediments

-Oxia Palus is an interesting area with many craters showing layered sediments.
+Oxia Palus is an interesting area with multiple craters showing layered sediments.
 Such sediments may have been deposited by water, wind, or volcanoes.
 The thickness of the layers is different in different craters.
-In Becquerel many layers are about 4 meters thick.
+In Becquerel some layers are about 4 meters thick.
 In Crommelin crater the layers average 20 meters in thickness.
 At times, the top layer may be resistant to erosion and will form a feature called a mensa, the Latin word for table.

 The pattern of layers within layers measured in Becquerel crater suggests that each layer was formed over a period of about 100,000 years.
 Moreover, every 10 layers can be grouped into larger bundles.
 So every 10-layer pattern took one million years to form (100,000 years/layer × 10 layers).
 The ten-layer pattern is repeated at least ten times, that is there are least ten bundles, each consisting of ten layers.
 It is believed that the layers relate to the cycle of changing tilt of Mars.

 The tilt of the Earth's axis changes by only a little more than 2 degrees.
 In contrast, Mars's tilt varies by tens of degrees.
 Today, the tilt (or obliquity) of Mars is low, so the poles are the coldest places on the planet, while the equator is the warmest.
 This causes gases in the atmosphere, like water and carbon dioxide, to migrate poleward, where they turn into ice.
 When the obliquity is higher, the poles receive more sunlight, and those materials migrate away.
 When carbon dioxide moves from the poles, the atmospheric pressure increases, maybe causing a difference in the ability of winds to transport and deposit sand.
 With more water in the atmosphere, sand grains deposited on the surface may stick and cement together to form layers.
 This study was done using stereo topographic maps obtained by processing data from the high-resolution camera onboard NASA's Mars Reconnaissance Orbiter.

-A detailed discussion of layering with many Martian examples can be found in Sedimentary Geology of Mars.
+A detailed discussion of layering with multiple Martian examples can be found in Sedimentary Geology of Mars.